therealryan/bowlby/README.md

                               most recent access.
                             Overrides environment variable
                               'BOWLBY_ARTIFACT_VALIDITY'
+  -c, --context=<contextPath>
+                            Controls the path at which bowlby assumes it is being served.
+                            If you're accessing bowlbly directly then you can leave this blank (the default), but if you're proxying requests to your webserver at
+                              `/some/path` to hit your bowlby instance then you'll want to set this to `/some/path` so that bowlby can issue redirect responses correctly.
-  -d, --dir=<cacheDir>      The directory in which to cache artifacts.
+                            Overrides environment variable 'BOWLBY_CONTEXT_PATH' -d, --dir=<cacheDir>      The directory in which to cache artifacts.
                             Defaults to 'bowlby' under the system's temp directory.